Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Approach

 \subsection{Implementation Details}

-The shared feature extractor contains a residual ASPP (Atrous Spatial Pyramid Pooling) block similar to~\cite{wang2019learning} concatenated with a regular residual block.
-To balance the LR plane-ware attention and guided upsampling procedure, we calculate the plane-ware attention at scale $2\times$ and gradually up-sample the initial alpha maps 4 times by our multiscale guided upsampling module to achieve 8$\times$ upsampling.
-For the multiscale guided upsampling module, we adopt residual blocks and nearest neighbour interpolation for gradually upsampling while the guidance is gradually downsampled by residual blocks and convolution with stride=2.
-As for the fusion module, we use cascaded residual blocks to extract HR features of warped $I_{Ref}$ conditioned on $I_{LR\uparrow}$ and merge these features with the upsampled blurry input to produce the final SR result.
+The shared feature extractor contains a residual ASPP (atrous spatial pyramid pooling) block similar to~\cite{wang2019learning} concatenated with a regular residual block.
+To balance the LR plane-ware attention and guided upsampling procedure, we calculate the plane-ware attention at scale $2\times$ and gradually upsample the initial alpha maps 4 times by our multiscale guided upsampling module to achieve 8$\times$ upsampling.
+For the multiscale guided upsampling module, we adopt residual blocks and nearest-neighbour interpolation for gradual upsampling, while the guidance is gradually downsampled by residual blocks and convolution with stride=2.
+For the fusion module, we use cascaded residual blocks to extract HR features of warped $I_{Ref}$ conditioned on $I_{LR\uparrow}$ and merge these features with the upsampled blurry input to produce the final SR result.

-During the training, we set the spatial size $h=384, w=768, c=3, d=32, \beta=8$ and use the train set of the RealEstate10K~\cite{zhou2018stereo} dataset.
-The weights for $\mathcal{L}_{rec}, \mathcal{L}_{per}, \mathcal{L}_{is}$ are 1, 1 and 0.2 respectively.
+During the training, we set the spatial size $h=384, w=768, c=3, d=32, \beta=8$ and use the training set of the RealEstate10K~\cite{zhou2018stereo} dataset.
+Note that we set $d=32$ to be consistent with \cite{zhou2018stereo,tucker2020single} for MPI generation.
+The weights for $\mathcal{L}_{rec}, \mathcal{L}_{per}, \mathcal{L}_{is}$ are 1, 1 and 0.2.
 We train the proposed network in three steps.
-Specifically, we firstly pre-train initial alpha maps with internal supervision loss, secondly add the multiscale guided upsampling module to warp the reference image and finally train the whole network together with the all losses.
-The network is trained with ADAM solver~\cite{kingma2014adam} for 816.2k, 326k and 472k iterations with learning rate 0.0002, $\beta_1 = 0.9$, $\beta_2=0.999$ and batch size = 1 on a single TITAN X GPU.
+Specifically, we first pretrain initial alpha maps with internal supervision loss, second the multiscale guided upsampling module is added to warp the reference image, and finally, train the whole network together with all losses.
+The network is trained with the ADAM solver~\cite{kingma2014adam} for 816.2k, 326k and 472k iterations with learning rates of 0.0002, $\beta_1 = 0.9$, $\beta_2=0.999$ and batch size = 1 on a single TITAN X GPU.